Research areas in the Micromanipulation Group include:

 Characterization of microspheres, either biological (eg. cells), inorganic or organic, using micromanipulation techniques

-Mathematical analysis of the micromanipulation experiments, like the compression of a microcapsule or cell, using Matlab or finite elements methods.
+Mathematical analysis of mechanical and chemical characterisation studies, such as analysis of the compression of a microcapsule or cell, using MATLAB or finite element methods

 From Nguyen et al. (2009) Chem.
 Eng.
 Sci., 64:821